Wildlife of Ghana

 BIRDING IN GHANA

 Ghana has a number of excellent locations for bird watching.
 This is truly the most abundant form of wildlife to be seen.
-The newly released Helm Field Guide to the Birds of Ghana (2010) covers over 750 species.
-The options are so great that we have a separate page for serious twitchers.
+Over 750 species have been recorded.
+The options are so great that we have a separate set of tours for serious twitchers.

 BUTTERFLIES